FAQ¶

 ./manage.py spectacular --api-version 'YOUR_VERSION'

-This will contain unversioned endpoints together with the endpoints for the the specified version.
+This will contain unversioned endpoints together with the endpoints for the specified version.

 I expected a different schema¶